The most common questions we get

 Yes, you have to pay a booking fee of Euro 250 before we are able to start up the process with your documents.
 This fee covers the Danish marriage fees for processing and approval of your documentation and initial administration.

-The booking fee will be deducted your package price on the final invoice.
 The booking fee is non refundable in case of rejection of your documents or cancellation.

 We are aware that many countries do not issue this a document.
 If you are not able to get this from your authorities please contact us so we can advise you how to find an alternative solution based on your individual situation.